 - 2 cloves garlic – crushed

-- 2 tbsp fresh chives – roughly chopped
+- 2 tablespoon fresh chives – roughly chopped

-- 2 tbsp vegan butter like Vitalite or Earth Balance
+- 2 tablespoon vegan butter like Vitalite or Earth Balance

 - Salt and pepper – to taste

-- Sieve the flour into a large mixing bowl and then add the baking powder and salt.2 cup plain flour, 2 tbsp baking powder, 1 tsp salt
+- Sieve the flour into a large mixing bowl and then add the baking powder and salt.2 cup plain flour, 2 tablespoon baking powder, 1 teaspoon salt

 - Heat a non-stick frying pan on a medium-high hob – if you're not using a non-stick pan, use a tiny bit of oil spray or vegan butter to stop the pancakes sticking.